pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 ## Getting Started

-When you have completed the prerequisites, you have an `Authoring` profile cluster that has the Tanzu Supply Chain controller, Managed Resource Controller, and Component packages installed on the cluster and you are ready to build your first SupplyChain.
+When you have completed the prerequisites, you have the Tanzu Supply Chain controller, Managed Resource Controller, and Component packages installed on the cluster and you are ready to build your first SupplyChain.

 1. As a Platform Engineer, you want to know which components are available to use in your SupplyChain.
 Run: